mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-nodejs.md

 // Object storage name.
 const storeObjectStorageName = 'store';

+// Function returning an accessKeyId value. const getAccessKeyIdValue = (objectStorageName) => {
-// Necessary environment variable names. const accessKeyId = 'accessKeyId';
+   // Necessary environment variable name. const accessKeyId = "accessKeyId";
+   const accessKeyIdValue = env[`${objectStorageName}_${accessKeyId}`];
+   return accessKeyIdValue | null;
+}

+// Function returning a secretAccessKey value. const getSecretAccessKeyValue = (objectStorageName) => {
-const secretAccessKey = 'secretAccessKey';
+   // Necessary environment variable name. const secretAccessKey = "secretAccessKey";
+   const secretAccessKeyValue = env[`${objectStorageName}_${secretAccessKey}`];
+   return secretAccessKeyValue | null;
+}

-// Get an object with credentials. const storeCredentials = new AWS.Credentials( env[`${storeObjectStorageName}_${accessKeyId}`],
+// Function returning a user credentials. const getCredentials = (objectStorageName) => {
-   env[`${storeObjectStorageName}_${secretAccessKey}`]
-);
+   const accessKeyIdValue = getAccessKeyIdValue(objectStorageName);
+   const secretAccessKeyValue = getSecretAccessKeyValue(objectStorageName);
+   if (accessKeyIdValue && secretAccessKeyValue) {
+      return new AWS.Credentials(accessKeyIdValue, secretAccessKeyValue);
+   }
+   // If any environment variable not found, return only the null value. return null;
+}
 ```

 ## Creating a new object storage bucket

-Once you get the `storeCredentials` from the previous code snippet (supposing all declared variables are also accessible), you can create a named bucket as a container for storing objects.
+Once you get the `getCredentials` function from the previous code snippet (supposing all declared variables are also accessible), you can create a named bucket as a container for storing objects.
 Remember, it's necessary that all created buckets in the entire Zerops have unique names.
 See the recommendation for the [bucket naming convention](/documentation/services/storage/s3.html#used-technology).

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Asynchronous API calls